Bushfires and other emergencies are a constant presence in the City of Wanneroo. Follow the steps below and ensure you are as ready as possible:

 The Bushfire Warning System provides information on the severity of a bushfire once it has started.

-There are four levels of warning.
+There are three levels of warning.
 These change to reflect the increasing risk to your life or property, and the decreasing amount of time you have until the fire arrives.

 A fire has started but there is no immediate threat to lives or homes.
+Stay alert and watch for signs of a fire.
 Be aware and keep up to date.

 Your surroundings could be your best information source.
 Stay alert to what is happening around you.
 If you believe you may be in danger, act immediately to stay safe.